sepiatone/nlp-question_answering/README.md

 We are given a set of questions Q and a training set of similar question pairs {(q1; q11, q12, ...), (q2; q21, q22, ...), ...}.
 Given a new quest q, we have to return all similar question from Q.

 The model will be trained on the [AskUbuntu](https://github.com/taolei87/askubuntu) dataset.
+The algorithm is based on the paper [Semi-supervised Question Retrieval with Gated Convolutions](https://arxiv.org/pdf/1512.05726.pdf)

+### Task - Transfer Learning

+Here we work on the [Android](https://github.com/jiangfeng1124/Android) dataset.

+We first apply our model trained on the AskUbuntu dataset on the Android dataset, i.e, direct transfer without domain adaptation.
+We then apply domain adapatation using techniques explained in [Unsupervised Domain Adaptation by Backpropagation](https://arxiv.org/pdf/1409.7495.pdf) and [Aspect-augmented Adversarial Networks for Domain Adaptation](https://arxiv.org/pdf/1701.00188.pdf).